stacksgov/sips/sips/sip-X/sip-X-orphan-mev.md

 * The coinbase reward is NOT distributed to the leader who mined the block if there exists a Stacks block mined in the previous Bitcoin block that is not part of the canonical chain.

+Furthermore, the network should get a new version.

+* Set the minimum required block-commit memo bits to 0x0a.
+All block-commits after the Bitcoin block activation height must have a memo value of at least 0x08.
+This ensures that miners that do not upgrade from Stacks 2.4 will not be able to mine in Stacks 2.5.

+* Set the mainnet peer network version bits to 0x1800000a.
+This ensures that follower nodes that do not upgrade to Stacks 2.5 will not be able to talk to Stacks 2.5 nodes.

-Furthermore, the peer network version bits to `0x18000008`.
-This ensures that follower nodes that do not upgrade to Stacks 2.3 will not be able to talk to Stacks 2.3 nodes.
+* Set the testnet peer network version bits to 0xfacade0a.
+This ensures that testnet follower nodes that do not upgrade to Stacks 2.5 will not be able to talk to Stacks 2.5 nodes.

 # Related Work